-The school also buys in support from the New Communities Achievement Team (five days per week) and so we have a member of staff in school every day who is able to speak Slovak (our main community language).
-This supports initial assessments as well as supporting communication with parents from the local Slovak Roma community.
+The school also buys in support from the New Communities Achievement Team (five days per week) and so we have staff members in school every day who are able to speak a range of different languages.

 The school also employs additional, part time teachers in Key Stage 1 and Key Stage 2 to support the delivery of interventions and small group teaching.